 Gas is usually treated with drops and gripe water.
 They are often the choice number one by numerous doctors and parents.
 Burping and massaging your baby in warm water can help it, as well.

 There is one more fact you should know about: ger and GERD.
-Ger is a condition when a healthy infant spits up or do wet burps.
+Ger is a condition when a healthy infant spits up or does wet burps.

 They are not in distress during the reflux process.
 Infants with Gerd are in distress due to their reflux, and their growth is in danger.